Sportsbook Promos

 One reason why spread betting is advantageous is that if you bet the underdog, they don’t actually have to win the game for your bet to win.
 Instead, they must be within the posted number.
 If you bet Raiders +13.5, that means they must lose by 13 or fewer points for your bet to win.

-What Are Moneyline Bets?
+What Is Moneyline Betting?

+Now, let’s use that same game in a moneyline example.
+What is moneyline betting?
 A moneyline bet is one where you are solely picking the winner of the game, no matter what the final score ends up being.

+If you are new to learning how to read moneyline odds, we have another example using NFL odds.
 For a game with a heavy favorite like our example, here is what a moneyline could look like:

 - Las Vegas Raiders +500